oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

   <div class="itemsContainer">
     <div class="item-text">
-     So an Oracle is the type of system you want to make a dNFT but it is important that the entire NFT remains decentralized so your art work can truly live on forever.
-You'll also want the NFT to be have the most accurate up-to-date data.
+     So an Oracle is the type of system you want to make a dNFT, but it is essential that the entire NFT remains decentralized so your artwork can truly live on forever.
+You'll also want the NFT to have the most accurate, up-to-date data.
     </div>
   </div>
 </ContentWrapp>